omar2535/omar2535.github.io/notes/certs/aws-certified-solutions-architect-associate.md

 - **AWS x-ray:** helps developers analyze and debug distributed applications built using the microservice architecture
 - **AWS SWF:** able to coordinate work across distributed application components
 - **Decoupled architecture** requres **SQS** and **SWF**
+- **AWS Resource Access Manager (RAM**) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization